Toronto City Hall which opened in 1965, is the heart of the city and is recognized internationally as an architectural masterpiece.

 The floor is made of Carrara marble imported from Italy, cut in Canada and laid by hand.

-View of the a massive, reinforced concrete column in the middle of the rotunda, measuring six metres across, one metre thick, and goes down 16 metres into the bedrock beneath the building's foundation to support the 4,000 tonne Council Chamber above.In the middle of the rotunda, a massive, reinforced concrete column, measuring six metres across, one metre thick, and goes down 16 metres into the bedrock beneath the building’s foundation, supports the 4,000 tonne Council Chamber above.
+View of the a massive, reinforced concrete column in the middle of the rotunda, measuring six metres across, one metre thick, and goes down 16 metres into the bedrock beneath the building's foundation to support the 4,000 tonne Council Chamber above.In the middle of the rotunda, a massive, reinforced concrete column, measuring six metres across and one metre thick, goes down 16 metres into the bedrock beneath the building’s foundation.
+It supports the 4,000 tonne Council Chamber above.
 The core of the column is actually hollow.
 It contains electrical cables, plumbing, and heating and air-conditioning equipment that service the Council Chamber.

 The Hall of Memory is located at the base of the column.
-A few steps below grade, there is a glass book case that sometimes contains the “Great War Book of Remembrance” and the “Golden Book of Remembrance” engraved with the names of servicemen and women from Toronto who died serving their country during the two world wars.
-Two flags flank the display case: one, the Canadian flag; the other, the Royal Union Flag, under which many Canadians fought until Canada adopted its own flag.
+Down a few steps, there is a glass book case that, on occasion, contains either the “Great War Book of Remembrance” or the “Golden Book of Remembrance” which includes the names of servicemen and women from Toronto who died serving their country during the two world wars.
+The flags which flank the display case are the Canadian flag and the Royal Union Flag, the latter under which many Canadians fought until Canada adopted its own flag in 1964.

 Part way down the short staircase, positioned in the actual centre of City Hall, is a cylinder containing a leaden time capsule.
-Inside the time capsule are municipal handbooks, coins, stamps and the three daily newspapers printed on the day of City Hall’s dedication: November 7, 1962.
+Inside the time capsule are municipal handbooks, coins, stamps and the three daily newspapers printed on the day of City Hall’s dedication when the time capsule was installed: November 7, 1962.

 Second Floor